thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 to affect a device which is not otherwise receptive to the signals.
 It is coincidentally the range at which large amounts of high density signal can be sent through an open connection to a device with a rating 0 receiver.
-These rating 0 receivers are cheap and plentiful, and every commlink is assumed to have one.
+These rating 0 receivers are cheap and plentiful, and every Commlink is assumed to have one.
 More powerful receivers exist, but have constraints as to size.
 Game mechanically, they add their ratings to the signal of *other devices* to determine range *to the receiver*.
 Satellites usually have a Rating 3 receiver